sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This graph should be empty unless you enable the feature flag "search-hybrid".

 This graph should mostly be "success".
-The next most common state should be "diff-too-large", which happens if the commit is too far from the indexed commit.
+The next most common state should be "search-canceled" which happens when result limits are hit or the user starts a new search.
+Finally the next most common should be "diff-too-large", which happens if the commit is too far from the indexed commit.
 Otherwise other state should be rare and likely are a sign for further investigation.

 Note: On sourcegraph.com "zoekt-list-missing" is also common due to it indexing a subset of repositories.
 Otherwise every other state should occur